buildpacks/rfcs/text/0000-rebase-immutable-image-ref.md

 # Prior Art
 [prior-art]: #prior-art

 `pack` explicitly does not support this.
-There is validation in `pack`:
+There is a friendly validation message in `pack`:

 `<rebase target> is not a tag reference`

 # Unresolved Questions